warkensoft/laradmin/docs/field-types.md

 #### `type`

 Defines what type of relationship is used.
-Current types are:
+Type should be set to:

 - one-to-many